-If you are considering taking a river cruise you may be wondering if you’ll find the onboard experience boring.
-I’m 26 and I’ve taken two river cruises to date with another currently booked.
 During this post, we will look at life onboard a river cruise so that you can decide if it’s the right type of vacation for you.

 Is Riving Cruising Boring?

-Most people who take river cruises do not find them boring.
 A river cruise is usually more relaxing than an ocean cruise but those looking for a more active river cruise are able to find cruise lines to cater to this.

-The experience of a river cruise is very different from that of a land-based vacation or an ocean cruise but the majority of people won’t find river cruising boring.
+The experience of a river cruise is very different from that of a land-based vacation or an ocean cruise – but the majority of people won’t find river cruising boring.

-Whether you’ll find river cruising boring or not really does come down to what you personally want to do when traveling.
 Some people do report being bored on river cruises but these people are usually the people who booked a river cruise without really knowing what to expect.

-River cruises definitely aren’t for everybody.
-Most river cruise ships only hold around 100 passengers and river cruise ships are much smaller than ocean ships and as a result, don’t have as many amenities to offer.
+Most river cruise ships only hold around 100 passengers.
+River cruise ships are much smaller than ocean ships and as a result, don’t have as many amenities to offer.

 Reason #1: Long Days in Port

-One reason why I believe that guests don’t get bored on river cruises is that river cruise ships are usually docked for longer than ocean cruise ships.
 On most rivers, you can expect a full day in port almost every day.
 Of course, there are some exceptions to this but the majority of the time the days in port are long.

 Included Excursions

-Last year I took a river cruise from Arles to Lyon onboard the Emerald Libertie, we were often docked from 8 am right up until 10 pm or later.
-We would wander off in the morning to take part in the included excursion, come back for lunch, maybe relax for a little by the pool before heading off again after dinner.
+We would wander off in the morning to take part in the included excursion, come back for lunch, and maybe relax for a little by the pool before heading off again after dinner.

-Almost all river cruises include some type of excursion.
-During my two river cruises, these were mostly walking tours with some coach based elements thrown in.
 Included excursions are just one example of how river cruises are brilliant value for money.

 Short Distances Between Ports

-The cruise ships are able to stay docked in port longer because, generally speaking, there isn’t normally a very long distance for the ships to travel between ports.
-On our Arles to Lyon cruise, we actually had one journey between ports which was only 20 miles!
-The ship sailed very late at night (3amish) so guests were free to enjoy the port late into the evening.
+Cruise ships are often able to stay docked in port longer because, generally speaking, there isn’t normally a very long distance for the ships to travel between ports.

-This, of course, does depend on the river, during my cruise on the Danube we traveled considerably further between each port as we were crossing multiple countries.
-As a result, the days in port were much shorter than that which we had when cruising on the Rhone.
+This, of course, does depend on the river, during my cruise on the Danube we travelled considerably further between each port as we were crossing multiple countries.

-Checking in and Out
+Checking In and Out

 On river cruise, ships guests are free to come and go as often as they would like when in port.

-The first river cruise I took was with Emerald Waterways where guests simply scan their cruise card to leave the ship.
 The second was with Saga where we had to physically exchange your room key so that the cruise line knew when you were on land.

-The ability to be able to get on and off the ship whenever you wanted to was brilliant.
 Being in port for so long definitely stopped us from ever getting bored.
-There simply wasn’t enough time to be bored!
+There simply wasn’t enough time to be bored

 Reason #2: River Cruises are Destination Immersive

-River cruises really give guests the ability to become immersed in the local culture.
 We spent a lot of time on our cruises learning about the places that we were visiting and the ways of life of the people who lived there.

 Local Food

-Onboard the ship the food in the main dining room would usually reflect the place that we were visiting with certain different themed menus.
-The food on river cruise ships is locally sourced and as a result, there is a lot more variety than that which you would find on an ocean cruise or in a land-based resort.
+The food on river cruise ships is locally sourced and as a result, there is a lot more variety than that on an ocean cruise or in a land-based resort.

 Beef Pot Roast